OdatNurd/OverrideAudit/docs/content/usage/commands.md

 easily, since packages are generally held in source control and the modified file can be easily put back later as needed.

-The configuration setting
-[confirm_revert](../config/settings.md#confirm_revert) can be set to `false` if you want to be able to revert overrides without being prompted first.
+The configuration setting {{ setting("confirm_revert") }} can be set to `false` if you want to be able to revert overrides without being prompted first.

 ---